 - 14.1 Severe or persistent forms of bullying can result in Significant Harm, which is why those providing services for children should have adequate policies, procedures and training to counter bullying.
 Bullying occurs when a person or group of people behave in ways which are designed to cause distress or to hurt a person or group of people.
 Bullying can be overt and plain for all to see.
 It can be subtle and insidious.
 Bullying can become part of the culture, recognised or believed by all or a significant number of people as 'acceptable. - 14.2 Outcomes First Group has a zero-tolerance approach to bullying.
 All staff have a responsibility to challenge all bullying.
 Staff must help children and young people to understand what bullying is and how to report it.
 Bullying must be dealt with as a safeguarding matter.
 Staff must report any bullying concerns to the DSL on the same day.
-The concerns must be documented appropriately. - 14.3 Schools have a responsibility to ensure that those children and young people who bully, are supported and helped to understand the impact of their actions. - 14.4 The government has produced the following guidance on preventing and tacking bullying, mental health and behaviour in school:

-Preventing and tackling bullying

-Mental health and behaviour in schools

-Can Diag Above for links to make into and be
+The concerns must be documented appropriately. - 14.3 Schools have a responsibility to ensure that those children and young people who bully, are supported and helped to understand the impact of their actions. - 14.4 The government has produced the following guidance on preventing and tacking bullying, mental health and behaviour in school: Preventing and tackling bullying Mental health and behaviour in schools See Rise Above for links to materials and lesson plans - 14.5 For further information please refer to the school's anti-bullying policy, child protection policy, the Web Filtering policy, and Part five: Child on child sexual violence and sexual harassment of KCSIE 2022. - 14.6 All staff have a responsibility to report any suspicions or concerns that a child has or may be mistreated or harmed.